RedHatInsights/insights-core/docs/quickstart_insights_core.rst

    of the topic branch.
 Again, such manipulations change history and require a ``--force`` push.

-6. When ready, use the github UI to submit a pull request.
+6. When ready, use the GitHub UI to submit a pull request (PR).

 7. Repeat steps 4 and 5 as necessary.
-Note that a forced push to the topic branch will work as expected.
-The pull request will be updated with the current view of the topic-branch.
+Once you have submitted your PR it is not necessary to squash commits, that will be done when the PR is merged.
+Also it is not necessary to rebase against the master branch unless the PR status indicates that there are merge issues.
+Any subsequent pushes to the existing PR branch will be reflected in the PR on GitHub.

 *****************
 Style Conventions